omaraflak/GY-521-Raspberry-Pi-C-/README.md

     cd wiringPi
     ./build

-2) Use my class like this:
+2) Use the Sensor class as follows:

     Sensor sensor;
     int x = sensor.getGyroX();